jwintersinger/igembiosensors/README.md

         # bug in the package before dumpdata will work, as per
         # https://github.com/alex/django-taggit/issues/155#issuecomment-24561900.
         python2 manage.py dumpdata --indent=2 --natural biosensorsdb taggit > backups/biosensors_data.json

+        # Alternatively, to backup the database as a whole (including user
+        # accounts -- this means you must be cautious sharing your backup, as
+        # it will include user credentials), run this command if you're using
+        # PostgreSQL:
+        pg_dump -U micand igembiosensors | bzip2 > backups/db.sql.bz2